click here for teachings on the daily Gospel readings

 4. We can only receive Christ's "living bread" at the most twice in a single day and a minimum of once a year (preferably at Easter).
 However, the Church encourages the faithful to receive the spiritual nourishment of the Eucharist on all Sunday celebrations of the Mass and all holy days (CCC 1389, 2042, 2181-82).

-As the New Covenant children of God, we are obliged to submit in obedience on our journey to salvation in Heaven in the same way God tested the obedience of the Old Covenant people of God on their journey to the Promised Land.
+As the New Covenant children of God, we are obliged to submit in obedience on our journey to eternal salvation in Heaven in the same way God tested the obedience of the Old Covenant people of God on their journey to the Promised Land.

 Responsorial Psalm 78:3-4, 23-25, 54 ~ Heavenly Bread